 36”x36”x36” dimension boxes are one of the smallest available options when it comes to gaylords.
 These boxes are typically rectangular, and have either three of four walls.
 Due to their smaller stature and number of walls, these boxes have a much smaller weight and carrying capacity than the standard four of five wall octagonal 48”x40”x36” gaylord boxes.
 The weight capacity for these boxes is typically around 1,000-1,200 lbs.

-While the rectangular 36”x36”x36” gaylord boxes have smaller carrying and weight capacities than the standard gaylord box, they do have a couple notable advantages.
+While the rectangular 36”x36”x36” gaylord boxes have smaller carrying and weight capacities than the standard gaylord container, they do have a couple notable advantages.
 The first and most obvious advantage is that you can fit significantly more of them on 53’ trailer.
 Specifically, you can fit 750-800 of these boxes on a truck (depending on the way that they are palletized) in comparison to 400-500 standard sized gaylord boxes.
 The second advantage to this style of box is that they are often (but not always) listed at a lower price per unit.